-E: If the querent does not follow the Queen of Swords and engage, with 4 Wands commitment, in the relationship with Prince of Cups, but rather chooses to follow the (passive) Princess aspect of herself, she would fail in the relationship with the Prince of Cups and stay in the cycle of repeated relationships.
-This seems to be saying that her most noble intentions are not enough to break the old pattern; she will be required to commit to union with all the power of her will.
-(So maybe the Prince of Cups could be any one of a number of men who didn't meet her standards of valour, and/or who she was unable to commit to despite her own valiant efforts.)
+E: If the querent does not follow the Queen of Swords and engage, with 4 Wands commitment, in the relationship with Prince, but rather chooses to follow the (passive) Princess aspect of herself, she would fail in the relationship with the Prince and stay in the cycle of repeated relationships.
+This seems to be saying that her most noble intentions are not enough to break the old pattern; she commits to union with all the power of her will.
+(So maybe the Prince could be any one of a number of men who didn’t meet her standards of valour, and/or who she was unable to commit to despite her own valiant efforts.)

 P: Perhaps she is surrendering herself to Fate.

 E: It’s not clear to me how you got this.

 P: The Princess starts with action, Seven of Wands, and then it is taken out of her hands with the Major arcana.

 P: You can really get a feel for the character of the Courts can’t you?
 Sometimes, it is like a soap opera where there are several story-lines playing at once.

 E: As for the pairs, I’ve looked briefly at your website, and I’m pretty lost about how to handle them.

 P: It is part of the system, and gives extra information about what is going on.

 E: I’m going to list them, make some guesses, and invite your comments.

 Four of Wands rev./Ten of Pentacles — 2 cards that are friendly and indicate stability and success